abhijitxroy/spring/README.md

     Spring SecurityContext scope (Security life cycle in Spring Security) How does Basic Authentication work in Rest API?
     Code walkthrough on the spring security internal workflow

+- Basic Auth

+- JSON Web Token - JWT

+      How JWT work?
+Internal fow of JWT

+      How to craete a token by JWT?

+      How JWT token validated?

+      How long jwt token valid & after that what will happen(refresh a new token or expire)?

+      JWT token default expiry time?

+- OAuth 2.0